 We’re having a big birthday celebration for the big game and roasted jalapeno poppers will definitely be on the menu!

-This jalapeno poppers recipe features three cheeses, a variety of spices, and then the jalapeno poppers are baked, not fried, for a lighter, easy party or game day appetizer.
+This recipe features three cheeses, a variety of spices, and then they are baked, not fried, for a lighter, easy party or game day appetizer.

 The other day, a fellow blogger put a call out for a game day recipes round up post.
 I went deep into the archives and found quite a few recipes that fit the bill.

-(Round out your game day menu by making some of my favorite game day recipes!)
+(Round out your game day menu by making some of my football food favorites!)

 Makes sense because I love food.
 And football.
 And I love to eat food while watching football.